whitneywishart/technical-blog-mvc/README.md

 # Tech Blog
 ## Description
 A CMS-style blog built using the Model-View-Controller (MVC) paradigm.
-This site allows users to author and publish blog posts, delete their own posts, and comment on other posts.
+This site allows users to author and publish blog posts, delete their own posts, and comment on others' posts.

 ## Technologies
 - bcrypt package to hash passwords